dougeby/IntuneDocs/intune/software-updates-ios.md

 # Configure iOS update policies in Intune

 Software update policies let you force supervised iOS devices to automatically install the latest available OS update.
 This feature is available only for supervised devices.
-When configuring a policy, you can add the days and times during which you don't want devices to install an update.
+When configuring a policy, you can add the days and times when you don't want devices to install an update.

 The device checks in with Intune about every 8 hours.
 If an update is available, and it's not during a restricted time, then the device downloads and installs the latest OS update.
 There isn't any user interaction needed to update the device.
 The policy doesn't prevent a user from updating the OS manually.

-This feature supports devices that are running iOS 10.3 and later versions.
-The Delay setting is available in iOS 11.3 and later versions and in macOS 10.13.4.
+This feature supports devices that run iOS 10.3 and later versions.
+The Delay setting is available in iOS 11.3 and later, and in macOS 10.13.4.

 ## Configure the policy
 1. Sign in to the [Azure portal](https://portal.azure.com).